Israel Dagg: 2016

 Dagg made a recovery from his shoulder injury, returning to the Crusaders for the 2016 Super Rugby season.
 Due to an injury to Nehe Milner-Skudder and his great form for the Crusaders (5 tries in his first 5 games), Dagg was then re-selected for New Zealand, being named in the 32-man squad for the All Blacks' three-match series against Wales.
 He played at fullback for two games, scoring tries in each.

 Ben Smith was shifted back to fullback for the 2016 Rugby Championship, with Dagg moved out to wing for the series.
 Dagg scored 2 tries against Australia in Wellington on his debut as the right wing, allowing New Zealand to once again win the Bledisloe Cup.

 He cemented his place as the All Blacks' first choice right wing, completing his comeback by finishing the competition as the joint highest try scorer with Ben Smith.
 The two players scored 5 tries each across the 6 matches played.
-He also notably kicked a 47-meter penalty against Argentina.
+He also notably kicked a 47-metre penalty against Argentina.
 On the end of year tour, he was rested for the first game against Ireland - the only game lost by the All Blacks that year - but he scored tries against Italy and France, the latter of which he returned to the fullback jersey with Smith out injured.

 Dagg finished 2016 as the highest try-scorer of the year for the All Blacks, beating the team's new first-choice fly-half and World Rugby Player of The Year- Beauden Barrett and Ben Smith by one try.
 Dagg scored 10 in total from the 12 games he played in 2016.